-• Revenues increased by \$3,041,465 due to several things that were not known at the time of the original budget.
-The foundation allowance for fiscal year 2022 increased by \$425 per pupil, the original budget estimate was \$164.
+- Revenues increased by \$4,887,961 due to several things that were not known at the time of the original budget.
+The foundation allowance for fiscal year 2023 increased by \$450 per pupil, the original budget estimate was \$400.
 Property values increased leading to an increase in the local revenues collected.
-The inclusion of the ESSER II and ARP Childcare grants, along with increases to other district grant allocations also led to major increases to the revenue budget.
-The revenue budget was also increased to reflect the change in preschool revenues due to increased enrollment in the program.

-• Expenditures were increased by \$2,466,373 due to more current information being available.
-The increase was due, in part, to changes in wage and benefit costs due to contract negotiations that took place during the summer of 2021.
-The District also saw an increase to its health insurance premiums of approximately 17%.
+The inclusion of new grants such as: ESSER III, Section 11t and ARP Childcare, along with increases to other District grant allocations also led to major increases to the revenue budget.
+In the 2022/2023 fiscal year the District also experienced an increase in MPSERS UAAL contributions due to a one time UAAL payment, this caused a significant increase to our revenues. - Expenditures were increased by \$3,735,462 due to more current information being available.
+The increase was due, in part, to grant allocations that were unknown at the time of the original budget.
+The District also experienced a significant increase to its health insurance premiums.
 Expenditures also increased due to the use of increased of grant funds allocated to the District.
+Also, in the 2022/2023 fiscal year the District also experienced an increase in MPSERS UAAL contributions due to a one time UAAL payment, which resulted in a significant increase to retirement expenditures.